-My time with Rolls-Royce so far (all of 2 weeks) has been everything I hoped it would be and more.
+My time with Rolls-Royce so far (all of two weeks) has been everything I hoped it would be and more.
 It is an incredibly friendly bunch of people who are all very bright and committed to strong development.
 They have all gone out of their way to make me feel welcome and to assign me with stimulating tasks.
-My first week was filled with a plethora of training and introductory calls from Regional Directors located in Indonesia, Thailand, France, Singapore and Vietnam.
-I sit in the International and Government Relations team and will be finishing my placement out in Jakarta, Indonesia in August (something for which I am also incredibly excited!).
+My first week was filled with a plethora of training and introductory calls from regional directors located in Indonesia, Thailand, France, Singapore and Vietnam.
+I sit in the international and government relations team and will be finishing my placement out in Jakarta, Indonesia in August (something for which I am also incredibly excited!).

 I am very optimistic that my internship will continue as it has begun.
-Now off to Henley for a weekend of fantastically coloured blazers, phenomenal rowing and fun!
+I'm now off to Henley for a weekend of fantastically coloured blazers, phenomenal rowing and fun!

 The summer with Rolls-Royce has truly been unbelievable.
 I just returned home from my business trip in Jakarta, Indonesia where I was able to see an entirely new culture.
-I attended a dinner with the British Ambassador at the new embassy celebrating a British-Indonesian aviation partnership, experienced Jakarta traffic at its peak, met some incredibly lovely Indonesians and enjoyed the various locals of the country.
+I attended a dinner with the British Ambassador at the new embassy celebrating a British-Indonesian aviation partnership, experienced Jakarta traffic at its peak and met some incredibly lovely Indonesians.
 I have one week left with Rolls-Royce when I return to London and am very much looking forward to getting back to the office.

-This experience has opened up my mind to the vast world of opportunities that await when I finish Cambridge and I am incredibly excited to embark on my post-graduation journey.
-Rolls-Royce has begun my life adventure that encapsulates perfectly one of my favourite quotes from Mark Twain: “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
+This experience has opened up my mind to the vast world of opportunities that await when I finish studying at Cambridge and I am incredibly excited to embark on my post-graduation journey.
+Rolls-Royce has begun my life adventure that encapsulates perfectly one of my favourite quotes from Mark Twain: 'Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
-Discover.”
+Discover.'

-So thank you to Rolls-Royce and to the Undergraduate of the Year Programme for everything!
+So thank you to Rolls-Royce and to the Undergraduate of the Year Awards for everything!